nicolasberube/Arzette_Randomizer/arzette/docs/setup_en.md

     - Rename your original files `Arzette_original.exe` to `Arzette.exe`, `data_original.win` to `data.win` and `textures_original` to `textures`.
 The game should now revert to its vanilla state.
     - To revert back to playing the randomizer, just revert back the previous 2 steps.

-- If you didn't back up your files, you can unintal the mod is to simply verify integrity of game files through Steam as described [here](#patch-the-game-files)
+- If you didn't back up your files, you can uninstall the mod by simply verifing the integrity of game files through Steam as described [here](#patch-the-game-files).

 ## More info